vsee/openCLFeatureExtract/README.md

     int get_global_id(int index);
     ```

 3. Compile the kernel to llvm bit code using clang and [libclc](https://github.com/llvm-mirror/libclc) header files.
+For the project clang version 3.8.0 was used.

     LLVM Bitcode: